puginarug/GreenTemp/README.md

     - What is the temperture gradiant across the greenhouse?
     - Does the cooling system cool the whole space equally?

-We built a system that lets us examin the change of temperatures inside the greenhouse as a function of:
+In order to answer these questions, we built a system that lets us examin the change of temperatures inside the greenhouse as a function of:
-    - The height of the sample point.
+1. The height of the sample point.
-    - The distance of the sample point from the greenhouse's cooling pad system.
+2. The distance of the sample point from the greenhouse's cooling pad system.

 [Building The Cicuit](Site/Building-the-system.md)